Damned If You Do (NCIS)

-"Damned If You Do" is the 24th episode of the tenth season of the American police procedural drama NCIS, and the 234th episode overall.
+"Damned If You Do" is the 24th and final episode of the tenth season of the American police procedural drama NCIS, and the 234th episode overall.
 It originally aired on CBS in the United States on May 14, 2013.
 The episode is written by Gary Glasberg and directed by Tony Wharmby, and was seen by 18.79 million viewers.

 Plot

-In the aftermath of Gibbs' arrest, the DoD Office of the Inspector General broadens their investigation into NCIS, placing the future of the entire agency in jeopardy.
+In the aftermath of Gibbs' arrest (in "Double Blind"), the DoD Office of the Inspector General broadens their investigation into NCIS, placing the future of the entire agency in jeopardy.
 While the team believes that the investigating agent is looking to capitalize on Gibbs' arrest to make his career, they soon discover that NCIS' pursuit of Ilan Bodnar was used to cover up the CIA's involvement in the assassination of a foreign intelligence head; meanwhile, director Vance calls a lawyer for Gibbs, choosing former U.S. Navy JAG Rear Admiral A.J.
 Chegwidden (he retired years before, at the end of JAGs ninth season, about 2003 or 2004; since then, he began a career of attorney).
 Instead of letting Gibbs take all the blame for the charges, Tony, Ziva, and McGee take responsibility for what happened and resign.
 The episode ends with a cut to four months later, showing Gibbs aiming a sniper rifle at FBI agent Fornell.
 The scene fades to black, where the sound of a gunshot is then heard.